freerange/site/soups/show-and-tell/show-and-tell-27.snip.markdown

 ![Ben G talking about chess at Show & Tell 26](/images/blog/2016-12-14-show-and-tell-27-ben-g-chess.jpg)

 Ben was going to talk about getting side-tracked while trying to write a blog post.
 But he got side-tracked and talked about chess instead.
-Well, at least for a minute anyway :-)
+Well, at least for a minute anyway.

 Ben continued the chess theme by showing us this [blog post about surprising moves in chess games][surprising-moves-in-chess-games] (this appears to be down at the moment but the [Google Cache version][surprising-moves-in-chess-game-cache] seems to work).
 The author used [Stockfish][stockfish] and [python-chess][python-chess] to highlight moves that might seem completely bizarre to a novice observer but turn out to be advantageous in the long term.